ssl-hep/servicex-backend-tests/README.md

 Pull the tests using docker commands:

 ```
-docker pull docker pull davidwliu/servicex-backend-tests:v-desired
+docker pull docker pull davidwliu/servicex-backend-tests:latest
 ```

-Replace the version tag `v-desired` with the desired version from: https://hub.docker.com/r/davidwliu/servicex-backend-tests

-Afterwards, run the image using this command with two arguments:
+Afterwards, run the image using this command, which takes three arguments:

 ```
-docker run davidwliu/servicex-backend-tests:v-desired TEST_TYPE TOKEN
+docker run davidwliu/servicex-backend-tests:latest TEST_TYPE TOKEN OPTIONAL_ENDPOINT
 ```

-Again, replace the version tag `v-desired` with the desired version.

 The first argument `TEST_TYPE` declares what test type you would like to run.
 The three options are currently xAOD, uproot, and stress.

 The second argument `TOKEN` is your ServiceX login token.

+The third argument `OPTIONAL_ENDPOINT` is optional, specifying a custom endpoint to use with ServiceX.
+If no argument is submitted here, the tests will run using the standard endpoints.

 ## Alternate